HiroshiOkamura-OCU/Prognosis_prediction_curves_in_allo-HCT/README.md

 <p>"Prognosis_prediction_curves_in_alloHCT.R" is the source code to develop an interactive web application for plotting personalized prognosis prediction curves in allogeneic hematopoietic cell transplantation (allo-HCT).<br/>
 "PatientData.csv" is patients' data, but only column names and three patients' example data are inputted into it now.</p>

 <p>If each transplant institute or society input its past patient data into "PatientData.csv" and run "Prognosis_prediction_curves_in_alloHCT.R", the web application using the predictive model developed by its data will be available.
-Therefore, you can plot the personalized prognosis prediction curves derived from your data about a new allo-HCT candidate.</p>
+Therefore, each transplant institute or society can plot the personalized prognosis prediction curves derived from its data about a new allo-HCT candidate.</p>

 <p>The column of "PatientData.csv"<br/>
 Prognostic predictors;<br/>